 An individual looking to locate a parolee would use the parole search tool.

-Requesting Mississippi Vital Records (Free Mississippi Marriage Records and Divorce Records)
+Requesting Mississippi Vital Records (Free MS Marriage & Divorce Records)

 Vital Records are records of life events of persons maintained by government authorities.
 In the state of Mississippi, they include:

-Can Anyone Get a Copy of Death, Birth, Marriage, or Free Divorce Records in Mississippi?
+Can Anyone Get a Copy of Death, Birth, Marriage, or Divorce Records in Mississippi?

 Miss.
 Code Ann. § 41-57-2 mandates that only individuals who are party to a vital record such as the record holder or immediate family may have access.6